-Violations and Other information: No Violations in 2020
+Violations and Other information: Violations in 2021 two.
+See violations in table below.

 Definitions

 Ambient Groundwater Quality Standard or AGQS: The maximum concentration levels for contaminants in groundwater that are established under RSA 485-C, the Groundwater Protection Act.

 Action Level or AL: The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.